CollHome/collhome-resources/Start a CollHome/Fundraising/README.md

 **Fundraising Initiatives**

 In the end CollHome is all about learning from, and improving the lives of members of each chapter's community.
 In that vein, creating fundraising initiatives that engage with those communities are a great way to both raise funds and spread awareness for the chapter.
-Examples of initiatives include carwashes, bakesales, profit shares, and letter campaigns.
-[Here is a list of ideas that could be tailored to your chapter.](http://www.thefundraisingauthority.com/fundraising-ideas/17-ways-to-raise-25000/)
+Examples of initiatives include carwashes, bakesales, and profit shares.
+[Here are some additional ideas that could be tailored to your chapter.](http://www.thefundraisingauthority.com/fundraising-ideas/17-ways-to-raise-25000/)